 Our mission is to put our learners first.
 At Honywood our work is designed to improve the outcomes and life chances of all our learners.
-Pupil Premium funding received by the shool allows us to prioritise provision for those learners who are deemed to be disadvantaged.
+Pupil Premium funding received by the school allows us to prioritise provision for those learners who are eligible.

 At Honywood we believe that every learner should have the opportunity to flourish both in the contexts of both their academic and non-academic learning.
 To this end, we constantly seek out best practice in education to ensure that we are making effective use of the funding we receive.